 At the Helm

-We’re Joshua (USNA ’09) and Amanda (USNA ’10)— two Naval Academy grads who first crossed paths on the trails of Philmont and have been charting life’s adventures together ever since.
-From deployments to new horizons, our journey has been fueled by service, curiosity, and a shared love of the seas and mountains alike.
+We’re Joshua (’09) and Amanda (’10) — two Naval Academy grads who first crossed paths on the trails of Philmont and have been charting life’s adventures together ever since.

 A hand-drawn compass rose with North, South, East, and West labels, displayed over a background with horizontal light blue and white stripes.